Resolving power: A general approach to compare the distinguishing ability of threshold-free evaluation metrics: Mapping between metrics

 For our purposes, the AUROC's biggest advantage is that it is agnostic with respect to where changes occur in the score distributions.
 This fact is easiest to demonstrate with an empirical score distribution, defined as a finite set of risk scores and associated outcomes.
 Briefly, suppose there are \(n^+\) positive cases, \(n^-\) negative cases, and that all risk scores are unique.
 Further suppose that the classifier is not perfect, so \(0.5 \leq \text{AUROC} < 1\), and we want to improve this by perturbing the risk scores.
 If we sort all cases together into a single list ranked by score, then the smallest improvements occur by finding pairs of adjacent scores that are ``out-of-order'', such that the negative case has a higher score than the positive case, and re-ordering these pairs.
 Re-ordering a single pair will improve the AUROC by \(\frac{1}{n^+}\times\frac{1}{n^-}\) regardless of where the improvement occurs.
-This follows from the Riemann sum method of AUROC estimation: resolving any pair of adjacent scores adds a rectangle with base \(\frac{1}{n^-}\) and height \(\frac{1}{n^+}\) to the area under the curve.\footnote{Equivalently, on the probabilistic interpretation of the AUROC there are \(n^+ \times n^-\) unique ordered pairs of positive and negative scores, which forms the number of events in the sample space, and so resolving one pair increases the probability by \(\frac{1}{n^+\times n^-}\).} In contrast, the AUPRC will improve more for resolving out-of-order pairs that are among the highest-ranked risk scores.
+This follows from the probabilistic interpretation of the AUROC: There are \(n^+ \times n^-\) unique ordered pairs of positive and negative scores, which forms the number of events in the sample space.
+So resolving one out-of-order pair increases the probability by \(\frac{1}{n^+\times n^-}\).
+In contrast, the AUPRC will improve more for resolving out-of-order pairs that are among the highest-ranked risk scores.